Mappings of finite distortion on metric surfaces: Introduction

-Our definition is motivated by the observation that upper gradient inequality \eqref{eq:upp} is equivalent to the reverse inequality of \eqref{eq:low} for $\rho^u$ (see Section \ref{section:Sobolev}).
+for every rectifiable curve $\gamma$ in $X$ with $f\circ\gamma$ being continuous.
+Our definition is motivated by the observation that the upper gradient inequality \eqref{eq:upp} is equivalent to the reverse inequality of \eqref{eq:low} for $\rho^u$ (see Section \ref{section:Sobolev}).
 Every $f \in N^{1,2}_{\text{loc}}(X,Y)$ has an essentially unique \emph{minimal weak upper gradient} $\rho_f^u$ (see Section \ref{section:Sobolev}).
 Similarly, we prove in Section \ref{section:lower-gradient} that every such $f$ has an essentially unique \emph{maximal weak lower gradient} $\rho_f^l$.